cypherix93/ClassE/README.md

 - Go ahead and install Node on your machine (npm should come with).
 - Then clone the repository into a directory.
 - Now open a terminal and run `npm install -g nodemon gulp http-server`.
 This will install those 3 packages globally on your machine.
-- Now at the root directory of your repo, run `gulp`.
+- Now at the root directory of your repo, run `npm install`.
+This will download all the dependencies that the app needs to run.
+- Now, run `gulp`.
 This will build the app and get it ready for running.

 Now, there are several parts of the app.
 Specific instructions to run each part are as follows: